b0ink/csgo-chaos-mod-twitch/README.md

 If you experience any weird bugs or errors hit Ctrl+R to reload the app and reconnect to the server.

 Only known issue is an error box popping up when the server goes down and breaks the RCON connection.
+You must also ensure the app is not minimised to allow the app to refresh its UI